nicholaschiang/dolce/README.md

 We use [`@testing-library/cypress`](https://testing-library.com/cypress) for selecting elements on the page semantically.

-To run these tests in development, run `npm run test:e2e:dev` which will start the dev server for the app as well as the Cypress client.
+To run these tests in development, run `yarn test:e2e:dev` which will start the dev server for the app as well as the Cypress client.
 Make sure the database is running in docker as described above.

 We have a utility for testing authenticated features without having to go through the login flow: